-From our alternative fuel sweepers and waterless dust control sweepers, to our single-engine technology; Elgin Sweeper is a technology leader in developing innovative products that result in cleaner streets, water and air.
+From our alternative fuel sweepers and waterless dust control sweepers, to our single-engine technology, Elgin Sweeper is a technology leader in developing innovative products that contribute to cleaner streets, water, and air.

 In addition to sweeping there are many things communities can do to learn about and improve their air and water quality.
 Following you will find more information and some additional resources focused on creating a cleaner world to live in.